ghostunnel/ghostunnel/README.md

 Ghostunnel
 ==========

-Ghostunnel is a simple SSL/TLS proxy with support mutual authentication for securing non-TLS services such as Redis.
-Ghostunnel runs in front of a backend service and accepts TLS-secured connections, which are then forwarded to the backend.
+Ghostunnel is a simple SSL/TLS proxy with mutual authentication support for securing non-TLS services such as Redis.
+Ghostunnel runs in front of a backend service and accepts TLS-secured connections, which are then forwarded to the insecure backend.

 Ghostunnel supports transparent restarts via `SO_REUSEPORT`.
 To reload the process, simply send the `SIGUSR1` signal.
 This spawns a child process which